TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Imgmenu/Index.rst

          "textX" and "textY" can be used for the width (X) and height (Y) dimension of each link.

-         This works by adding a WORKAREA-GifBuilderObj between each of the IMGMENUITEM ("subset" of a GIFBUILDER object) and this work area defines where the text should be printed.
+         This works by adding a WORKAREA-GifBuilder Object between each of the IMGMENUITEM ("subset" of a GIFBUILDER object) and this work area defines where the text should be printed.
 As such the "x,y" defines the offset **the next item will have** (this should be the width of